 Cong to seek disqualification of rebel MLAs who have resigned: Siddaramaiah

-Bengaluru, July 09: Congress Legislature Party leader in Karnataka Siddaramaiah said Tuesday the party would seek the disqualification of rebel MLAs who have resigned.
+Bengaluru, July 09: Congress Legislature Party leader in Karnataka Siddaramaiah said on Tuesday the party would seek the disqualification of rebel MLAs who have resigned.

 The former chief minister also requested the 10 party MLAs who had resigned to come back or face the consequences.
 He was talking to reporters after a CLP meet here convened to manage the crisis following the resignation of a total of 13 coalition MLAs, including three from the ally JD(S).